 Left Turn Accidents

 Another clear-cut path to proving fault in a car accident is where it is a left-turn accident.
 The rule of thumb in a left-turn accident is that the car turning left is always at fault; this is because the car on the right has the right of way.
 There are, however, situations where the car going straight would be at fault:

 - Where the driver was going over the speed limit

 - Where the driver ran a red light

 Like rear-end collisions, the damage in this case also speaks for itself as the front end on one car would be damaged while the right-facing side of the other would be damaged.
 If both cars were turning left, you could prove that the defendant was going too fast or driving too close to you.

 How Your Lakeland Auto Accident Lawyer Can Help You

 To get compensation after a car accident, you don’t only need to prove that the defendant is at fault, you also need to prove the extent of damage and that the damage qualifies you to receive compensation.
 Your Lakeland personal injury attorney who has experience with auto accident cases can help you prove to the court that you suffered extensive damage and you’re deserving of compensation.

 When to Contact Your Lakeland Auto Accident Lawyer

-You should call an attorney immediately after a car accident; this will ensure you get a head start preparing your case and give you a better shot at getting compensation.
+You should call a Lakeland personal injury attorney immediately after a car accident; this will ensure you get a head start preparing your case and give you a better shot at getting compensation.
 Call Burnetti, P.A. today to schedule a consultation.